ericproffitt/TopicModelsVB.jl/README.md

 5    file
 ```

-A userfile is identitcal to a lexfile, except usernames will appear in place of a vocabulary terms.
+A userfile is identitcal to a lexfile, except usernames will appear in place of vocabulary terms.

 Finally, a titlefile is simply a list of titles, not a dictionary, and is of the form: